gatling/gatling/src/sphinx/http/http_helpers.rst

 Dealing with Cookies
 ====================

-Cookie support is enabled by default and then Gatling handles Cookies transparently, just like a browser would.
+Gatling supports cookies out-of-the-box and transparently, just like a browser would.

 However, some use cases require a more fine grain control.